settings icon

 The question then remains: is there ever a time when lying is the right thing to do?
 The most common illustration of this dilemma comes from the life of Corrie ten Boom in Nazi-occupied Holland.
 Essentially, the story is this: Corrie ten Boom is hiding Jews in her home to protect them from the Nazis.
 Nazi soldiers come to her home and ask her if she knows where any Jews are hiding.
 What is she to do?
 Should she tell the truth and allow the Nazis to capture the Jews she was trying to protect?
 Or, should she lie and deny that she knows anything about them?

-In an instance such as this, where lying may be the only possible way to prevent a horrible evil, perhaps lying would be an acceptable thing to do.
+In an instance such as this, where lying may be the only possible way to prevent a horrible evil, perhaps lying would be the best of the available options.
 Such an instance would be somewhat similar to the lies of the Hebrew midwives and Rahab.
 In an evil world, and in a desperate situation, it may be the right thing to commit a lesser evil, lying, in order to prevent a much greater evil.
 However, it must be noted that such instances are extremely rare.
-It is highly likely that the vast majority of people in human history have never faced a situation in which lying was the right thing to do.
+And, even in those situations, lying would still be a sin, because it would still be violating the character of the God of truth (Hebrews 6:18).
+The vast majority of lies are due to people seeking to protect themselves, promote themselves, or harm someone else.
+That is why the Bible so clearly, strongly, and consistently condemns lying as a sin.

 Return to: